-- 11vm 12.0.1 packages for Red Hat Enterprise Linux 8 and derivatives.
-This fixes compatibility issues with LLVM from upstream. - supplemental ETCD packages which can be used for setting up Patroni clusters.
+- 11vm 12.0.1 packages for Red Hat Enterprise Linux 8 and compatible derivatives.
+These fix compatibility issues with LLVM from upstream. - supplemental ETCD packages which can be used for setting up Patroni clusters.
 These packages are available for the following operating systems: